chriscoyier/practical-svg/_src/chapter/practical-svg-ebook-7.md

 ## MAKING use WORK WITH AN EXTERNAL SOURCE

-No version of Internet Explorer (and some older versions of WebKit browsers) currently supports file paths in  `use xlink:``href=""`.
+No version of Internet Explorer (and some older versions of WebKit browsers) currently supports file paths in `use xlink:href=""`.
 These browsers support `use` just fine, but only with inline SVG and fragment identifiers (e.g., `#hash`), not URLs.
 Luckily, there’s a way around that!

 To polyfill this external reference feature (that is, make it work in browsers where it doesn’t), try Jonathan Neal’s SVG for Everybody script ([http://bkaprt.com/psvg/03-04/](http://bkaprt.com/psvg/03-04/)).
 You could include the script on the page like this: